You probably have more remote work policy experience than you think!

 If you have experience with employee flexibility and employee requested move policy, that can inform your approach to international or domestic remote work opportunities.

 It would be safe to assume that your company is at some stage of putting parameters around the remote work options that emerged from the pandemic.
 Some companies are way ahead of the game because their business models and corporate cultures allowed for remote work options before Covid.
-However, most companies are still in the early stages of developing actual remote work policy.
+However, most companies are still in the early stages of developing actual remote work policies.
 They’re still working out the details of a strategy that will fit their company’s culture and people, and developing guidelines to support new ways of working.
-And because of their experience with mobile workers and policy design, Global Mobility leaders often find themselves at the center of these discussions and decision making.
+And because of their experience with mobile workers and policy design, Global Mobility leaders often find themselves at the center of these discussions and decision-making.

 When we talk about remote work, not everyone is saying the same thing.
 There will be companies that add temporary remote work options for existing employees.
 Some are focused more on flexible work options, like a hybrid model combining onsite and offsite work.
 While others are adding permanent remote work as a recruiting option to expand the talent pool.
 No matter the outcome, it would be rare to find a company that is not expanding existing flexibility options into their workplace after Covid.
 As many are saying, “the genie is out of the bottle.”